RedPaladin/sey-meter-data-web-scraping/README.md

 ## TODO
 - [ ] Use template sensor (template_value: None and StateClass set to TOTAL_INCREASE) to display friendly name in HA
-- [ ] Use timespan for data collection between last values date and yesterday
+- [ ] Create outputs (screenshot, json) generated during execution of the script in a separate folder.
+Delete it if everything went well.
+- [ ] Load the sum data as soon as possible to check if data have been already imported the current day.
+So we can schedule the execution of the script every hour without accessing to the portal
 - [ ] Get automatically the subject id
-- [ ] Change schedule in crontab 3 times a day to recover temporary down time of the customer portal
+- [ ] Implement more "aggressive" scheduling after capabilities check.
+Days -2 before at 1am!
 - [ ] Transfer credentials to .env instead of environment variables (more secure)
 - [ ] Add DEBUG mode to optionally export JSON format from SEY API